Local-noise filter pa0nhc

 Prototype with home made PCB.

 The PCB layout is later on modified, smaller, and orderable as a professional version.

 Please understand :

-- ONLY those noises picked-up by the noise antenna can be filtered from the signal present at the main receiving antenna.
+- ONLY those noises picked-up by the noise sampling antenna can be filtered from all signals present at the main receiving antenna.

-- If the noise receives signals not present at the main antenna, these extra signals from the noise antenna will be heard in the receiver.
+- If the noise sampling antenna receives signals not present at the main antenna, these will be added to the by the main antenna recieved signals, and will be heard in the receiver.